-Various discussions have taken place internationally on the quality adjustment methods of the price indexes.
-10 International discussions can be broadly divided into the following two streams: 1) enhancing the accuracy of price indexes through active quality adjustment using various methods while emphasizing the methods measuring the effects of quality adjustment directly, and 2) prioritizing the fact that it is possible for countries to compare the price indexes and placing importance on the unified quality adjustment method by extracting the price gap corresponding to quality change from market prices.
-However, as for the service products, there are a lot more restrictions to quality adjustment than those for the goods for both data availability and estimation methods.
+Various discussions have taken place internationally on the quality adjustment methods of the price indexes.12 International discussions can be broadly divided into the following two streams: 1) enhancing the accuracy of price indexes through active quality adjustment using various methods while emphasizing the methods measuring the effects of quality adjustment directly, and 2) prioritizing the fact that it is possible for countries to compare the price indexes and placing importance on the unified quality adjustment method by extracting the price gap corresponding to quality adjustment than those for the goods for both data availability and estimation methods.
 Because quality change may be still somewhat underestimated, the study of the effective methods must be studied further, and the adjustment of quality of service prices must be carried out more or less forcibly.
 This study should be at the vanguard of discussion on the appropriateness of the quality adjustment unification, even if the methods might have some measurement errors.
 Of course, when introducing new or revised methods, the concrete application of quality adjustment methods must be disclosed.
-Because there is still plenty of room for further study on quality adjustment methods, the prospects for further progress of the methods are all the more bright.
+Because there is still plenty of